WHO IS AT RISKAn enlarged prostate means the gland has grown bigger. Prostate enlargement happens to almost all men, as they get older.

 Enlarged Prostate Treatment

-Benign Prostatic Hyperplasia BPH – (An enlarged prostate) is the most common noncancerous prostate problem, occurring in most men by the time they reach their 60s.
+Benign Prostatic Hyperplasia BPH – Prostate enlargement is the most common noncancerous prostate problem, occurring in most men by the time they reach their 60s.
 Symptoms of BPH can include slow, interrupted, or weak urinary stream; urgency with leaking or dribbling; and frequent urination, especially at night.
+Minimally invasive word-class Enlarged Prostate in South Africa for Benign, non-cancerous enlarged prostates.

 Prostatic Artery Embolization in South Africa